 This is the single most important thing to understand about a 644 (and every Rosemount temperature transmitter).
 The model code tells you the transmitter: mount style, output, enclosure, options.
 It does not tell you what the transmitter is measuring.
 A 644 can be ordered bare, to mount onto a customer-supplied head, or assembled to a sensor with option XA.

-To know the actual RTD type, thermocouple type, measurement range, or span, you need the Configuration Data Sheet (ordered with option C1) or the assembled-sensor model string.
+To know the actual RTD type, thermocouple type, measurement range, span, damping, alarm direction, or HART revision, you need the Configuration Data Sheet, the assembled-sensor model string, live device configuration, and calibration records.
 The decoder states this explicitly rather than pretending to read a measurement that is not encoded.

 FOUNDATION Fieldbus and PROFIBUS PA are single-sensor head only.
 Both digital fieldbus protocols (output F and W) are offered only on transmitter type H. Dual-sensor, field-mount, and rail-mount builds are HART (A) only.
 If a spec needs a digital fieldbus protocol and more than one sensor on one device, the 644 cannot do it; that is a 3144P or an 848T.

-Hot Backup needs two sensors.
-The DC diagnostics option (Hot Backup and sensor drift alert), the headline 644 reliability feature, only works on a dual-sensor build (type S head or T rail).
-A single-sensor 644 has nothing to fail over to.
-The decoder fires a constraint warning when DC appears without a dual-sensor type, so the mistake surfaces before the purchase order.
+Hot Backup needs two sensors and the right configuration.
+The DC diagnostics option (Hot Backup and sensor drift alert) is tied to dual-sensor rows (type S head or T rail).
+Actual failover behavior still depends on two sensors, correct wiring, configuration, diagnostics, and maintenance records.
+The decoder fires a constraint warning when DC appears without a dual-sensor type.

-The rail-mount 644 (types R and T, plus the RK HART 7 version) comes from a separate, older PDS than the head and field versions.
-Rail units do not take the head/field enclosures (the J, R, S, and D enclosure codes) or the shipboard and conduit-connector options.
-The decoder folds rail mount into the single 644 model number, but cites rail-specific rows to the rail document so the two-source sourcing is transparent.
-Confirm rail orders against the rail PDS, which is dated December 2021 and is older than the February 2026 head/field PDS.
+The rail-mount 644 (types R and T, plus the RK HART 7 version) comes from a separate, older rail PDS than the head and field rows.
+The decoder folds rail mount into the single 644 model number, but keeps rail-specific rows tied to the rail document so the two-source boundary is transparent.
+Confirm rail orders, DIN-rail/panel installation, approvals, power, and option availability against current Emerson rail documentation and project review.